-Utah’s drug laws can be complicated, and with their recent revisions you will likely find a lot of confusing and conflicting information.
-While self-education is important, professional legal aid will ultimately save you time, money, and frustration.
-Schmidt Law Firm provide expert legal counsel to clients currently charged with drug possession.
+In the first place, with the complication of Utah’s drug laws, and with their recent revisions you will likely find a lot of confusing and conflicting information.
+In addition, while self-education is important, professional legal aid will ultimately save you time, money, and frustration.
+Additionally, Schmidt Law Firm provides expert legal counsel to clients currently charged with drug possession.

 This category is for drugs with a high potential for abuse that do not generally have a medical use within the US.
 Schedule I drugs include heroin, LSD, cocaine, and marijuana.